GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Introduction

-To address the above-mentioned issues, we propose a non-linear optimization-based system to tightly fuse GNSS raw measurements (pseudorange and Doppler frequency shift) with visual and inertial data for accurate and drift-free state estimation.
+To address the above-mentioned issues, we propose a non-linear optimization-based system to tightly fuse \ac{GNSS} raw measurements (code pseudorange and Doppler frequency shift) with visual and inertial data for accurate and drift-free state estimation.
 The 4-DoF transformation between local and global frames is recovered via a coarse-to-fine approach during initialization phase and is further optimized subsequently.
-To incorporate noisy GNSS raw measurements, all GNSS constraints are formulated under a uniform probabilistic framework in which all states are jointly optimized.
+To incorporate noisy \ac{GNSS} raw measurements, all \ac{GNSS} constraints are formulated under a probabilistic factor graph in which all states are jointly optimized.
 In addition, degenerate cases are discussed and carefully handled to ensure robustness.
-Thanks to the tightly-coupled approach and system design, our system fully exploits the complementary properties among GNSS, visual and inertial measurements and is able to provide locally smooth and globally consistent estimation even in complex environments, as shown in Fig.~\ref{fig:teaser}.
+Thanks to the tightly-coupled approach and system design, our system fully exploits the complementary properties among \ac{GNSS}, visual and inertial measurements and is able to provide locally smooth and globally consistent estimation even in complex environments, as shown in Fig.~\ref{fig:teaser}.
 We highlight the contributions of this paper as follows:

-\begin{itemize} \item an online coarse-to-fine approach to initialize GNSS-visual-inertial states. \item an optimization-based, tightly-coupled approach to fuse visual-inertial data with multi-constellation GNSS raw measurements under the probabilistic framework. \item a real-time estimator which is capable to provide drift-free 6-DoF global estimation in complex environment where GNSS signals may be largely intercepted or even totally unavailable. \item an evaluation of the proposed system in both simulation and real-world environment. \end{itemize} For the benefit of the research community, the source code and datasets in this work will be made public\footnote{https://github.com/HKUST-Aerial-Robotics/GVINS}.
+\begin{itemize} \item an online coarse-to-fine approach to initialize GNSS-visual-inertial states. \item an optimization-based, tightly-coupled approach to fuse visual-inertial data with multi-constellation \ac{GNSS} raw measurements under the probabilistic framework. \item a real-time estimator which is capable to provide drift-free 6-DoF global estimation in complex environment where \ac{GNSS} signals may be largely intercepted or even totally unavailable. \item an evaluation of the proposed system in both simulation and real-world environments. \end{itemize} For the benefit of the research community, the proposed system\footnote{https://github.com/HKUST-Aerial-Robotics/GVINS}, along with the well-synchronized datasets \footnote{https://github.com/HKUST-Aerial-Robotics/GVINS-Dataset}, have been open-sourced.